Simple Damask: From a scanned picture to a design ready for production

 Go into Fabric > Density and set the correct density for warp and weft.

-To get the simulation of the fabric in main window, select View > Simulation 7.
+To get the simulation of the fabric, choose View > Simulation 7.
 If you want a higher quality of simulation, select a simulation with a higher number.
 Rendering will be slower, but precision will be better.

 Since you do not want to enter this information every time you make a jacquard file, you can also save it using Files > Save loom layout, so you can load it later, if you want to prepare another design for the same loom.